Skip to content

 • At minimum, intermediate C# development skills.
 The SDK currently supports C#.

 • A solid understanding of your HTTP API resources.
-Before you can efficiently create a Connector, you will need to know your product’s API pretty well and how to make requests against its endpoints.
+Before you can efficiently create a Connector, you will need to understand your product’s API or other documentation and how to make requests against its endpoints.

 • An initial use case or target integration for which to build.
 It can be helpful to begin with an initial use case, or an example of the type of integration that would be developed using the connector.
-The connector may provide for initial use cases to begin with and can be extended upon later as needed.
+You can and should build, test, expand, and iterate.

-The Xchange Connector SDK consists of two main parts:
+The App Xchange Connector SDK consists of two main parts:

 • The SDK library NuGet package, which provides a framework to build and run connectors.